alexeagle/aspect-template-python-lib/README.md

-# Python library template for Aspect CLI
+# Python library template for Bazel

-First run `aspect init` and choose Python.
+This assumes you've started from https://github.com/bazel-starters/py

 Then run this (replacing `mylib` with the folder you'd like to create):